vigata/petitoJPEG/README.md

 ## A high performance JPEG Encoder written in JavaScript ##

 petitóJPEG is a high performance JPEG encoder written in JavaScript.
 It can encode huge images (~64 Megapixels) in about 1000ms with contemporary CPUs.
 It is not a port from C code and it's a direct write into JS.
 The encoder makes pervasive use of TypedArrays so you'll need an interpreter that supports this.
-It also supports being run inside nodeJS as well as a WebWorker.
+Currently supported contexts are:
+- The web browser
+- nodeJS
+- As a WebWorker
+- AMD/RequireJS

 ## Live demo ##
 See petitóJPEG in action right from the browser here http://godromo.com/petitojpeg